 You can get alcohol flavoured lip balms like gin, Prosecco or a cocktail, so choose your favourite tipple and give female guests a celebratory beauty treat.

 Having a vintage theme day or an afternoon tea?
 Scour your local charity shops and car boot sales for a mix of vintage teacups and saucers and gift them to guests, who can also use them for their cuppa on the day.

 43. A compact mirror

-Pretty compact mirrors will go down a treat with girls who need to check their lippy is in place as the night goes on.
+Pretty compact mirrors as the wedding favours will go down a treat with girls who need to check their lippy is in place as the night goes on.